ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-how-set-up-shipment-methods.md

 ---
-    title: How to Set Up Shipping Methods | Microsoft Docs
+    title: Set Up Shipment Methods
-    description: You can set up a code for each of your offered shipment methods, such as  and enter information about them.
+    description: You can set up a code for each of your offered shipment methods, and enter information about them.
     author: SorenGP

     ms.service: dynamics365-business-central